Simple Dynamics for Plurality Consensus: Upper bounds for 3-majority

-In this section, we show an upper bound on the convergence time of the $3$-majority dynamics that holds with high probability.
-To this aim, we need to evaluate the following random variables.
-For a $k$-cd $\overline{c}$, we define
+In this section, we provide the following upper bound on the convergence time of the $3$-majority dynamics which clarifies the roles played by the plurality color and by the initial bias.